Banana Bread Recipes: Classic, Buttermilk, and Light & Fluffy (3 Ways)

 Cream shortening and sugar until light and fluffy.

-Add eggs one at a time, beating well after each.
+Add eggs one at a time, beating well after each addition.

 Mix in bananas.

-Pour into a greased 4×8×2-inch pan.
+Turn into a well-greased 4×8×2-inch pan.

-Bake for 50 minutes.
-Cool on a rack.
+Bake 50 minutes.
+Cool on rack.

 Banana Bread FAQ